lior199707/Mario-AI/README.md

 ### Train the PPO Model

-Trains a model using a PPO algorithm for 1,000,000 timesteps, saves the model every 50,000 in a directory named "ppo_train" and the log in a directory named "ppo_logs" wich can be viewed using tesrorboard.
+Trains a model using a PPO algorithm for 1,000,000 timesteps, saves the model every 50,000 in a directory named "ppo_train" and the log in a directory named "ppo_logs" wich can be viewed using tensorboard.

 ### Retrain the model

-Loads the last saved model of the PPO and trains it for another 1,000,000 timesteps, saves the model every 50,000 in a directory named "ppo_train2" and the log in a directory named "ppo_logs" wich can be viewed using tesrorboard.
+Loads the last saved model of the PPO and trains it for another 1,000,000 timesteps, saves the model every 50,000 in a directory named "ppo_train2" and the log in a directory named "ppo_logs" wich can be viewed using tensorboard.

 ### Test it out